brahutz/Proiect-Practic-Testare-Manuala/README.md

 * all resolved bugs have been re-tested and approved by the QA team
 * deadline was reached
 * no detected major risk remained un-mitigated
-* exploratory regression testing must be performed on the My Info module, which includes the Dependents section

 #### 1.1.3 Test scope

-* __Tests in scope:__ All the feature of Dependents module which were defined in software requirement specs need to be tested: functional testing, GUI testing and API testing
+* __Tests in scope:__ All the feature of Login Page module which were defined in software requirement specs need to be teste
 * __Tests not in scope:__ performance testing, integrations of the dependents module with other modules, compatibility testing with multiple browsers

 #### 1.1.4 Risks detected